 One thing special about me is my previous schooling.
 I have been around the world for my study.
 I studied in Korea for nearly nine years and one and a half years in Oxford, England.
-This has always been a special and valuable experience for me, which gives me not only special relationships with other international students, but also the eyes that I can take a broader perspective on the world.
+This has always been a special and valuable experience for me, which gives me not only special relationships with other international students but also the eyes that I can take a broader perspective on the world.

 The reason for coming to Adelaide is that I was strongly attracted to the ASMS by its way of teaching students and leading them.
-I have been always interested in areas of mathematics and science and I believe the education system that the Australian Science and Mathematics School provides would be a good assistance for my future studies and career in science areas.
-I have also heard a lot about Australia, especially the city Adelaide, from my aunt who used to live in Adelaide for few years.
-It is such a beautiful, quite and calm city which is very good for living and studying here.
+I have been always interested in areas of mathematics and science and I believe the education system that the Australian Science and Mathematics School provides would be good assistance for my future studies and career in science areas.
+I have also heard a lot about Australia, especially the city of Adelaide, from my aunt who used to live in Adelaide for a few years.
+It is such a beautiful, quiet and calm city which is very good for living and studying here.
 It has a beautiful environment and nature, special culture and friendly people.
 Its landscape is so magnificent that I find myself loving looking around and visiting many places.
-I also love people here, including my host family who always welcome me as family.
+I also love people here, including my host family who always welcomes me like family.
 The people I meet here always smile and are delightful to international students and help us a lot.

 On the other hand, the hardest thing about living in Australia is the cultural difference.
-Of course Australian culture is different from Korean, and I find a big gap when I talk about ‘aussie’ things with my friends or learn Australian Studies.
-Another thing might be the homesickness.
+Of course, Australian culture is different from Korean, and I find a big gap when I talk about ‘Aussie’ things with my friends or learn Australian Studies.
+Another thing might be homesickness.
 Although it has been a long period that I have been living apart from my family, I still find it hard to be alone.
 Luckily, I am quite adaptive and I got used to living in Australia very quickly because I knew that homesickness is one thing I have to get over.

 The schooling system in Australia is very different from the education I have had previously.
 First of all, the timetable and subject choices are different.
-We do many research projects and assignments which are very different from the work I did in Korea, which I believe will be helpful for my studies in university in the future.
+We do many research projects and assignments which are very different from the work I did in Korea, which I believe will be helpful for my studies at university in the future.
 We also learn to be self-motivated and organised because we have to set your own learning plans and manage our own time efficiently.
 The most impressive thing is that we have to learn things by ourselves but teachers are always out there to help us.
-The teachers are very friendly and willing to help the students at anytime, and the students feel free to ask and talk to them.
+The teachers are very friendly and willing to help the students at any time, and the students feel free to ask and talk to them.
 This is a more efficient and metacognitive way for me to learn rather than having a teacher talking and teaching students in front of the classroom.
 I am indeed learning a lot more since I came here.
 As I am going into a higher year level, I need to be aware of my choices for university courses, and this self-directed learning system in the ASMS is really helpful for planning my future career.
 The ASMS also provides wide ranges of special subjects.
 We study many unique and adaptive topics, as well as scientific facts, which is better than just learning equations and formulas.
 The ASMS also has many special programs for international students such as barbeque meeting and associations with schools in other countries, which provide us interchanges of cultures and studies that we would not be able to experience easily by ourselves.

 My dream is to be an architect.
 I want to build magnificent and beautiful buildings around the world, which will remain in people’s memories for a long time.
 In order to achieve my dream, I am working hard with my fellow students and teachers to be a person that the world needs.

-I strongly recommend for the international students who have talents and enthusiasm in science and mathematics to come to the ASMS, and share our various experiences together.
+I strongly recommend for the international students who have talents and enthusiasm in science and mathematics to come to the ASMS and share our various experiences together.

 Year 10 – 12, 2006 – 2008, Thailand